What is the JACL Youth Legacy Program?

 Who can participate?

-The program is open to Asian American youth between the ages of 18-25.
+The program is open to Asian Pacific Islander youth between the ages of 18-25.
 Participants must be a U.S. citizen or permanent resident.

 Where is the program held?

 Participants will individually travel to Los Angeles for a three-night, four day period.
 The program will be based in the Little Tokyo neighborhood of Los Angeles.
-The orientation and workshop sessions will be held at the Japanese American National Museum and there will be a day trip to the Manzanar concentration camp site near Lone Pine in California.
+An orientation and workshop sessions will be conducted, and there will be at a day trip to the Manzanar Concentration Camp site near Lone Pine in California.

 How will the participants get to Los Angeles and where will they stay?

-Each participant will make they own flight reservations to arrive on July 25 for Session 1 or on August 8 for Session 2.
+Each participant will make their own flight reservations to arrive on August 15.
 Participants must book economy fares as far in advance as possible to get the lowest fares.
-Lodging will be at the Miyako Hotel in Little Tokyo, Los Angeles.
+Lodging will be in Little Tokyo, Los Angeles.
 Each participant will be paired with a roommate.
+Participants should plan to arrive before the program begins at 12 p.m. on August 15.
+It takes about an hour from Los Angeles International Airport to the Little Tokyo area.

 How much will it cost?

 The airfare, meals, and lodging are covered through a grant from the National Park Service.
-The grant also covers transportation from Los Angeles International Airport (LAX) to the Miyako Hotel and from the hotel to LAX.
+The grant also covers ground transportation from Los Angeles International Airport (LAX) to Little Tokyo and from Little Tokyo to LAX.
+Receipts from participants must be provided for reimbursements to be made.

 The JACL Youth Legacy Program is sponsored by the U.S. National Park Service.